Covid Crisis becomes medical catastrophe in Madagascar

-We will start by providing food and basic medical assistance to the most vulnerable in our project communities.
+Last year we focused our aid on food, grants, hand washing facilities, job creation and educational support.
+Now we need to support the medical emergency!
+We have already lost one dear colleague to Covid.
+We pray that we won’t lose more!
 We will stick with our partners through these difficult times, helping to keep them strong.
 And when this all passes, we will be there to help communities rebuild.

 We know that Coronavirus is hurting people all over the world, at home as well as away.
 We wish you all strength in your personal struggles.
 If you do have any spare strength and love, please consider helping the most vulnerable in Madagascar.

-MfM is starting to send funds now.
+MfM is sending funds now.
 We will be posting updates on our website, so you can see how your donations are helping.
 Anything you can give will help us to reach more families in their hour of need.
 Click here to donate.